barryclark/jekyll-now/_posts/2017-12-09-Safely extract a method in any C++ code.md

 ---
 layout: post
-title: Safely extract a method in any C++ code
+title: Safely extract a function in any C++ code
 ---

+Given arbitrarily-complex C++ code with incomplete test coverage (aka The Real World) how can you extract a function, without relying on complete understanding or complete test coverage to ensure correctness of the refactoring?

 ([Reposted](https://jbazuzicode.blogspot.com/2017/02/safely-extract-method-in-any-c-code.html) to improve formatting).